-You may know much about the history of Oklahoma City.
+You may know a bit about the history of Oklahoma City.
 But have you seen it?

 Turner Publishing recently published a book entitled "Historic Photos of Oklahoma City" with amazing images from early OKC put together by Metropolitan Library System reference librarian Larry Johnson.
 It's the pictorial narrative of Oklahoma City's history, long-forgotten times displayed in stark black and white.

-You can pick it up at major OKC book retailers and get a sneak peak at some of these incredible shots in this image gallery.
+You can pick it up at major OKC book retailers and get a sneak peek at some of these incredible shots in this image gallery.

 Main Street was a popular place even as early as 1889.Continue to 2 of 19 below.

 Main Street in the 1890's